boylesoftware/stacy/README.md

   {{{markdown description}}}
   ```

-  Note that tripple-braces used here because the helper outputs HTML which needs not to be escaped.
+  Note the tripple-braces needed here because the helper generates HTML which needs not to be escaped.

 * `richText <rich text field>` - Render rich text field.
 For example: